 Sometimes, it’s the 2 and 3 letter words that can be the toughest.When the answer is yes, say “yes.”
 When the answer is no, say “no.” Be dependable.
 Follow through on your commitments.
 And don’t commit to anything that you don’t intend to complete.

 Being honest is not the same as saying everything we think.
 Just because something is true does not mean that it has to be said.
 One of the tougher points of living an honest life is knowing when to avoid conflict, when to address conflict, and when to create conflict.
 Learn the difference.
 And learn from your mistakes on this one.

 Use honesty to encourage, not criticize.
 Honesty is a powerful tool and like most tools, it can be used for good or evil.
 It can be used to build others up or it can be used to tear others down.
 While the tone of your words plays a huge role in determining the difference, your motivation plays an even bigger role.
 Use your words to genuinely build others up, not tear them down.
 The same truth spoken in a different way with a different motivation can have completely different results.

 Honesty is not just the best policy for simplicity, it is the only policy.
 True simplicity is unattainable without it.
 And that’s the truth.

-I'm hooked on The Walking Dead and have been since the beginning.
-I'm spoiled, so I will spoil you, too!
-I'm a Precious Metals Specialist and I specialize in gold, silver and platinum.
+I'm just a girl with a lot to talk about.
+I'm a Precious Metals Specialist for Goldwiser and I specialize in gold, silver and platinum.
 You can visit me at 24910 Kuykendahl Rd., Tomball, TX 77375 or call me at (832)943-7300.
-You can also find me on Twitter @IAmGinaOlson or on Google+ +GinaOlson
+You can also find me on Twitter @IAmGinaOlson or on Google+ GinaOlson

 View all posts by Gina Olson